Last fact-checked: 16 November 2020

 To get a better idea of what we’re talking about, take a look at two of our partner clinics in Cebu City Philippines below, both of which have extensive experience in treating international patients:

 In the unlikely event that something does go wrong, we here at Medical Departures will do our utmost to ensure things get put right.
-However, we would advise you to take out insurance in case of medical complications that covers any additional charges you may incur for accommodation should you need to stay longer than planned, or if you have already left the country and need to book flights to come back again.
-Sure, this won’t fix your problem but it will take some of the worry away.
-It’s a small price to pay for total peace-of-mind.
+In addition, we advise you to consider insurance that covers medical complications, including additional charges you may incur for accommodations should you need to stay longer than planned, or if you have already left the country and need to book return flights.

 The majority of the Filipino population speaks English.
 As the medium of instruction for medical training is English, you need have no fears about any communication problems at any stage of the process.